Country Music Legend Kenny Rogers Dies At 81

 "I learned a long time ago, I can't win enough money to excite me, but I can lose enough to depress me," he said told NPR's Rachel Martin 2015.
 "So I don't gamble.
 But you're right, it's been a career-identifying song."

 Rogers was inducted into the Country Music Hall of Fame, in 2013, but he always spanned genres.
-His career really started with jazz, playing upright bass with a trio in Houston, the city where grew up in public housing and became the first in his family to graduate from high school.
-After a stint playing bass with the The New Christy Minstrals, he went on to co-found The First Edition.
+His career really started with jazz, playing upright bass with a trio in Houston, the city where he grew up in public housing and became the first in his family to graduate from high school.
+After a stint playing bass with the The New Christy Minstrels, he went on to co-found The First Edition.

 Rogers would quickly become a solo artist, but he was always known for his collaborations — especially duets with Dolly Parton.

-The story goes that Rogers was in his studio in Los Angeles for days trying to prefect the song "Islands in the Stream" by the Bee Gees.
+The story goes that Rogers was in his studio in Los Angeles for days trying to perfect the song "Islands in the Stream" by the Bee Gees.
 Someone suggested, "This needs Dolly Parton," and she happened to be in town.
 They both recalled it being a magical studio moment.
 "Islands" became a No.-1 hit in 1983.

 After that first chance encounter, Rogers and Parton performed together for decades.
 They were often accused of carrying on a love affair, but both said it was just a special bond.
 In 2017, Dan Rather asked Parton to explain.